-Qualification OU Level Maximum Qualification credits required

-type permitted OU credits required

-Microcredential

-credit

-Undergraduate 1 (60) No more than 60 360 or 480

-Honours degree 2 (60) at any level.

-and Integrated 2 (00) Maximum 120

-Master's degrees 3 (60) across all levels

-Diploma of Higher 1 (60) No more than 60 240

-Education 2 (60) at any level.

-2 (00) Maximum 60

-across all levels.

-4 (22) 400

-Certificate of 1 (30) Maximum 30 120

-Higher Education

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024 c) Open University Microcredential Credit at Open University Levels 2 and 3 can be used for the classification of Honours degrees in the same way as module credit as described in Section 17.
+Qualification type OU Level Maximum permitted OU Qualification credits required Microcredential credit Undergraduate 1 (60) No more than 60 360 or 480 Honours degree and Integrated 2 (60) at any level.
+Maximum 120 Master's degrees 3 (60) across all levels Diploma of Higher 1 (60) No more than 60 240 Education 2 (60) at any level.
+Maximum 60 across all levels.
+Certificate of Higher Education 1 (30) Maximum 30 120 c) Open University Microcredential Credit at Open University Levels 2 and 3 can be used for the classification of Honours degrees in the same way as module credit as described in Section 17.

-Section J: Regulations applicable to postgraduate qualifications a) These regulations apply to Students who are studying for any qualification currently available to be declared as a postgraduate qualification, regardless of when you first commenced your postgraduate studies.
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025 a) These regulations apply to Students who are studying for any qualification currently available to be declared as a postgraduate qualification, regardless of when you first commenced your postgraduate studies.